averlarque/izakharau-blog-jekyll/_posts/2021-03-01-definition-of-api-requirements.markdown

 ---
 layout: post
 title: "Definition of API requirements"
-date: 2021-03-24 17:48:51 +0300
+date: 2021-03-30 01:00:00 +0300
 author: Ilya Zakharau
 category: System Analysis
 ---
 <img src="/assets/images/api.jpg" width="90%" alt=API style="vertical-align:middle;margin:1% 1%"><br>
 At some point in my career, I faced a need to specify requirements for API.
 Those were not typical solution requirements I worked on before.
-I learned about the API layer which is very common among large enterprise systems.
-It is hiding a set of microservices or a legacy system from the outer world.
-Like any other system, it is also impacted by specific stakeholders' needs.
+I learned about the API layer which is very common among the enterprise systems.
+It can hide a set of microservices or a legacy system from the outer world.
+Like any other system, it is also impacted by stakeholders' needs.
 And those needs have to be translated into requirements.

-In this post, we are going to decompose the definition of API requirements and see what lies within.
-I will share things I have discovered and will pay your attention to what should be taken into consideration.
-It is a kind of introduction to this topic as I have some deeper areas to explore and discuss with you a bit later.
+We are going to decompose the definition of API requirements and see what lies within.
+I will pay your attention to what should be taken into consideration for the API layer.
+It is an introduction to this topic as there are other sides of it to explore further.

 We are not going to talk about implementation types of API such as REST, RPC, GraphQL, etc. Ideally, requirements should not be tied to the technical implementation and that rule works here as well.

 I have been working more with REST and REST-like APIs.
 Like most of you, I believe.
 However, I think my experience can be applied to other types as well.
 Considering some specifics, of course.
-But those are not covered in this post.
+But those are not covered here.

 ## Why You Don't Need API Requirements